HeitorMP/rom-organizer/README.md

 ### Notes

     The script can handle multiple filters at once.
-For example, -d -u will move ROMs that contain both "demo" and "unl".
+For example, -d -u will copy ROMs that contain both "demo" and "unl".
-    If the --country parameter is specified, only ROMs containing that country name in their filename will be moved.